cocos/cocos-docs/en/physics/physics/physics-manager.md

 cc.director.getPhysicsManager().debugDrawFlags = 0;
 ```

-### Conversion physics units to pixel units
+### Conversion the physics units to the world coordinate system units

-Box2d uses **meter - kilogram - second (MDS)** unit system, it has the best performance operating under such a unit system.
-But we use **pixel** unit of length in 2D games, so we need a ratio to convert the physics units to the pixel units.
+Box2d uses **Metre-Kilogramme-Second (MKS)** unit system, it has the best performance operating under such a unit system.
+But we use the **world coordinate system units** (short for world units) as the unit of length in 2D games, so we need a ratio to convert the physics units to the world units.

 In general, we set this ratio to `32`, which can be obtained by `cc.PhysicsManager.PTM_RATIO`, and this value is read-only.
-Usually the user does not need to care about this value, the physics system will automatically convert the physics units and pixel units to each other.
-User can use the familiar pixel units for all the calculations.
+Usually the user does not need to care about this value, the physics system will automatically convert the physics units and world units to each other.
+User can use the familiar world units for all the calculations.

 ### Set physics gravity

 Gravity is a very important thing in physics operation, and most physics games use the gravity as a important feature.

-The default gravity is (0, -320) pixels per second^2, according to the conversion rules described above, that's (0, -10) m / s^2 in physics unit.
+The default gravity is `(0, -320)` world units per second^2, according to the conversion rules described above, that's `(0, -10)` m/s^2 in physics unit.

 If you want the gravity to be 0, you can set like this: